Wage Calculator

 Health workers, charities, and some not-for-profits have FBT concessions that make all cars more tax-effective.

-Savings are smaller due to lower marginal rate.
+Savings are smaller at lower marginal rates.
 Consider whether the lock-in and residual risk outweighs the benefit.

-Risk of 'portability' issues — not all employers offer salary packaging.
-Moving to a new employer can disrupt the arrangement.
+Not all employers offer salary packaging.
+Moving to a new employer can disrupt the arrangement and leave you holding the lease.

 Things to Watch Out For